 There can be no assurance that metal prices will remain at current levels or that such prices will improve.
 A decrease in the market prices could adversely affect the profitability of the Company's projects as well as its ability to finance the exploration and development expenditures, which would have a material adverse effect on the Company's projected results of operations, cash flows and financial position.
-A decline in metal prices may require the Company to write-down mineral reserve, if any and mineral resource estimates, which could result in material write-downs.
+A decline in metal prices may require the Company to write-down mineral reserve and/or mineral resource estimates which could result in a material impact to the Company's business, financial results and condition.